Limb-girdle muscular dystrophy

-Most cases of limb girdle muscular dystrophy are inherited in an autosomal recessive manner.
-Rarely, autosomal dominant cases have been reported.
+Most forms of limb girdle muscular dystrophy are inherited in an autosomal recessive manner.
+Several rare forms are inherited in an autosomal dominant pattern.
 While there are no treatments which directly reverse the muscle weakness associated with this condition, supportive treatment can decrease the complications.
-There are at least 19 different types of limb-girdle muscular dystrophy.Limb-girdle muscular dystrophy is a group of disorders which affect the voluntary muscles around the hips and shoulders.
+There are at least 20 different types of limb-girdle muscular dystrophy.Limb-girdle muscular dystrophy is a group of disorders which affect the voluntary muscles around the hips and shoulders.
 The conditions are progressive, leading to a loss of muscle strength and bulk over a number of years.
 Onset may occur in childhood, adolescence, young adulthood, or even later.
 Males and females are affected in equal numbers.

 - Genetics Home Reference (GHR) contains information on Limb-girdle muscular dystrophy.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.